Hyoscyamus niger

-Hyoscyamus niger, commonly known as henbane, black henbane, or stinking nightshade, is a poisonous plant in the nightshade family Solanaceae.
-It is native to temperate Europe and Siberia, and naturalised in Great Britain and Ireland.
+Henbane (Hyoscyamus niger, also black henbane and stinking nightshade) is a poisonous plant belonging to tribe Hyoscyameae of the nightshade family Solanaceae.
+Henbane is native to temperate Europe and Siberia, and naturalised in Great Britain and Ireland.

 Historical use

-The name henbane dates at least to AD 1265.
-The origins of the word are unclear, but "hen" probably originally meant death rather than referring to chickens.
-Other etymologies of the word associate it with the Indo-European stem *bhelena whose hypothetical meaning is 'crazy plant' and with the Proto-Germanic element bil meaning ‘vision, hallucination; magical power, miraculous ability’.
+The name henbane dates from AD 1265; "bane" meant 'thing that causes death'.
+Other etymologies of henbane derive from the Indo-European stem bhelena meaning "crazy plant" and with the Proto-Germanic element bil meaning "vision", "hallucination", "magical power", and "miraculous ability".

-Henbane was historically used in combination with other plants, such as mandrake, deadly nightshade, and datura, as an anaesthetic potion, as well as for its psychoactive properties in "magic brews".
+Historically, henbane was used in combination with other plants, such as the mandrake, the deadly nightshade, and datura, as an anaesthetic potion, and for its psychoactive properties in "magic brews".
 These psychoactive properties include visual hallucinations and a sensation of flight.
 It was originally used in continental Europe, Asia, and the Arab world, though it did spread to England in the Middle Ages.
-The use of henbane by the ancient Greeks was documented by Pliny, who said it was "of the nature of wine and therefore offensive to the understanding", and by Dioscorides, who recommended it as a sedative and analgesic.
+The use of henbane by the ancient Romans was documented by Pliny, who said it was "of the nature of wine and therefore offensive to the understanding", and by Dioscorides, who recommended it as a sedative and analgesic.